-The Underwriters have jointly and severally agreed, subject to certain conditions, to purchase the Bonds from the Treasurer at a price of \$218,241,638.95 (consisting of the principal amount of the Bonds plus net original issue premium of \$9,145,486.95 and less Underwriters' discount of \$903,848.00).
+Morgan Stanley & Co.
+Incorporated, on behalf of the Underwriters, has agreed, subject to certain conditions, to purchase the Bonds from the Treasurer at a price of \$380,250,373.02 (consisting of the principal amount thereof plus net original issue premium \$7,092,428.25 and less Underwriters' discount of \$1,842,055.23).
 The Underwriters are obligated to purchase all of the Bonds if any are purchased.
 The Bonds may be offered and sold by the Underwriters to certain dealers at prices lower than the public offering prices, and the public offering prices may be changed from time to time.

 The Underwriters have provided the following sentence for inclusion in this Official Statement.
-The Underwriters have reviewed the information in this official statement in accordance with, and as part of, their respective responsibilities to investors under the federal securities laws as applied to the facts and circumstances of this transaction, but the Underwriters do not guarantee the accuracy or completeness of such information.
+The Underwriters have reviewed the information in this Official Statement in accordance with, and as part of, their respective responsibilities to investors under the federal securities laws as applied to the facts and circumstances of this transaction, but the Underwriters do not guarantee the accuracy or completeness of such information.